A childhood dream.

 This is how the project began, as many do.

 I went out.
 I discovered.
 I unlearned much.
 Relearned much.
-I understood even more what it means to be a villager.
+I became aware that a home is actually a village, but no one knows how to be a villager.

 Many people make the mistake of thinking land is untouched, untamed, or unnamed.